Refine search

 Olivier Donnars / Le Pictorium

-In West Belfast, social housing in the Irish district of Les Falls.
+Mural fresco by the Ulster Volunteer Force (UVF), a Northern Irish paramilitary group, in East Belfast, which is predominantly British.
 In this northern Irish city, Brexit only revives the old wounds of the two communities, British and Irish, which continue to count their deaths in their respective neighbourhoods.

 The walls of Belfast